Math and Me from an ENFP

 If an individual is trying to discover where they belong in the world be it with interpersonal relationships or occupational interests, taking the Myers Briggs test is a great beginning to finding a match to enhance your future and place you in a place where you want to be.
 It will help you be a square peg in a square hole, rather than a square peg in a round hole.

-Barry's Response - My daughter, whom I believe to prefer ENFP as well, abhorred her grade 6 math homework and it was a fight to get her to complete her assignments.
+Barry's Response - My daughter, whom I had believed to prefer ENFP as well, abhorred her grade 6 math homework and it was a fight to get her to complete her assignments.

 Keep grinnin', Sue, and thanks for dropping by.
 Good luck with the interview process.